peterarkadiev/peterarkadiev.github.io/content/projects/case_and_headmarking.md

 ## Materials

+**Presentation** Double-marking of prominent objects cross-linguistically: patients, recipients and beyond.
+Talk at the Linguistischer Arbeitskreis, Cologne Center of Language Sciences, 27 November 2024. [pdf](Arkadiev2024_doublemarking_LAK.pdf)

+In many languages of the world prominent (human/animate, definite/specific, topical) non-subject participants receive special marking by means of flagging (case or adpositions), indexing (verbal agreement/cross-reference or clitic-doubling), or both, i.e. double-marking.
+I investigate the distribution of double-marking of objects cross-linguistically and the factors that favour it on the basis of a representative sample of languages.
+In my talk I focus on the semantic (macro)roles that are subject to double-marking and their interplay with prominence hierarchies.
+My first case-study explores the considerable typological variation of double-marking patterns in monotransitive and ditransitive constructions and shows how the observed asymmetries in this domain are motivated by prominence-related diachronic trends.
+My second case-study focuses on the virtually unexplored phenomenon of double-marking of peripheral semantic roles instantiated through indexing of oblique objects.
+I show that this phenomenon, even if infrequent cross-linguistically, is robustly attested world-wide and is again functionally and diachronically related to referential and discourse prominence.

 **Presentation** Case in head-marking languages: towards a comprehensive typology.
 Invited talk at the Linguistisches Kolloquium München, Ludwig-Maximilians-Universität München, 15 May 2024. [pdf](https://peterarkadiev.github.io/talks/Arkadiev2024_case-n-headmarking-LMU.pdf)

 This is the updated and revised version of talk I gave at the Freiburg Linguistics Colloquium in December 2015.